PrasadDuvvi/CloudFormsPOC-1/README.md

 # CloudForms POC-In-A-Day Program

 ## PURPOSE:
-This is for the Mid-Market Specialist SA team to put POC resources for customers and partners.
+This is the Red Hat Mid-Market Specialist SA team to put POC resources for customers and partners.